Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ## Getting Started

-This shows how you may set up your project locally.
+This shows how you to set up your project locally.
 To get a local copy up and running follow these steps.

 ### Prerequisites